madMAx43v3r/mmx-node/docs/pooling_protocol.md

 - First the `__type` field is added, followed with `/`
 - Then for each field in the specified order:
 	- The field name is added, followed with a `:`
-	- The field value is added
+	- The field value is added (floating point values are floored first)
+- For any nested objects, the same scheme is followed.

+The final string is hashed via `SHA2-256`.